loco/wp-loco/readme.txt

 * Fixed bug where plural tabs not displaying RTL
 * Various improvements to PO parser incl. better charset handling
 * Excluding node_modules and vendor directories by default
+* Transients now have maximum lifespan of 10 days, refreshed after 24h
 * Bumped WP compatibility to 5.1

 = 2.2.0 =